MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

 # Make your project compatible with Azure Developer CLI (preview)

-Azure Developer CLI (`azd`) enables developers to create apps from [templates](./azd-templates.md) stored in GitHub repositories.
-Microsoft provides [several templates](overview.md?branch=pr-en-us-3070&tabs=nodejs#azure-developer-cli-templates) to get you started.
-In this article, you learn how to enable your own project as an `azd` template.
+Azure Developer CLI (`azd`) enables developers to scaffold their applications for the cloud using [templates](./azd-templates.md) hosted on GitHub.
+Microsoft provides [several templates](./azd-templates.md#choose-a-template) to get you started.
+In this article, you learn how to make your own application `azd` compatible.

 ## Understand the `azd` architecture